15 September 2010 link

 Although Karl is now a relatively weak system, it is threatening to bring heavy rain.
 No evacuations have so far been ordered.

-The Miami-based National Hurricane Center said there could be as much as 8in (20cm) of rain in affected areas in Mexico, as well as in parts of Belize and northern Guatemala.
+The Miami-based National Hurricane Center said there could be as much as 8in (20cm) of rain in affected areas in Mexico, as well as in parts of Belize and northern Guatemala."A storm surge is expected to produce some coastal flooding near and to the north of where the centre makes landfall," the NHC said.

 At 0300GMT on Wednesday Igor was 605 miles east of the northern Leeward Islands.